 - You can write to Professor Jackson at email@example.com.

 - You can check out the list of agencies found in the Sonoma County Profile of Criminal and Civil Justice Agencies for other agencies and contact information for them.
 Here is a link for Sonoma County Agencies in general created by county civil servants and the Volunteer Center of Sonoma County.

 Here are specific opportunities available for CCJS majors and minors (please let us know of errors, additions or updates); some of these are also described again further below:

-- The Sonoma County Boys and Girls Club offers internships in a variety of location.
+- The Sonoma County Boys and Girls Club offers internships in a variety of locations.
 They have 28 Clubs throughout Sonoma County serving nearly 5,000 youth ages 6-18.
 This includes their Club @ Juvenile Hall, and their newly developed re-entry program REACH.
 Each Club location offers a perfect launching pad for student interns to explore their interests.
 This is an good possibility for students who want to work with at risk kids.
-Contact Shawna Brawley for further information (email: email@example.com).
+Contact Shawna Brawley for further information (email: firstname.lastname@example.org).
 See their flyer at this link.
 For contact information for the entire agency go to http://www.bgccsc.org/contact.aspx.

 - Santa Rosa Police Department.
 This police department is now advertising an internship on the Sonoma County Personnel web site.
 See the post at http://agency.governmentjobs.com/srcity/default.cfm.
 They also have a volunteer program.

 - WISH Internships are now open for summer 2014.
 The deadline for students to apply is March 15th.
 Some premier internship positions require an extensive lead time and may have internal application deadlines as early as February.
 Students can apply online at www.internshipsdc.com.
 Past Internship Placements this spring 2014 include (but are not limited too):